clemensv/xregistry-cli/docs/authoring_templates.md

 - For code generators for message payload schemas, the `root` variable is the root of the CloudEvents Discovery document, corresponding to the CloudEvent Discovery schema type `document`.
 Underneath `root` are three collections:
-  - `groups` - a dictionary of message definition groups, keyed by the group's ID.
+  - `definitiongroups` - a dictionary of message definition groups, keyed by the definitiongroup's ID.
-  - `schemagroups` - a dictionary of schema definition groups, keyed by the group's ID.
+  - `schemagroups` - a dictionary of schema definition groups, keyed by the definitiongroup's ID.
   - `endpoints` - a dictionary of endpoints, keyed by the endpoint's ID.
 - For JSON schema, the `root` variable is the root of the JSON schema document.
 - For Proto schema, the `root` variable is a `string` (!) containing the